Skip to content

 In partnership with Aleney de Winter

-woman travelling getting directions from local
+Woman travelling getting directions from a local.

 Waiting at the baggage carousel after a long flight, why is it that some passengers bright-eyed and bushy tailed, and others are stumbling behind, resembling an extra from The Walking Dead?
 Welcome to the weary world of jet lag.